Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Endpoint Security/Intro to Endpoint Security.md

 <h3> OSQuery </h3>
 Open-source tool created by Facebook.
 Can query an endpoint using SQL syntax.
 Osquery can be installed on various platforms.

+<h3> Wazuh </h3>
+Wazuh is an open source, freely available, and extensive EDR solution, which security engineers can deploy in all scales of environments.

+# Endpoint Log Analysis

+<h3> Event Correlation </h3>
+Each correlation identifies significant relationships from multiple log sources such as application logs, endpoint logs, and network logs.
+Event coorelation deals with identifying significant artefacts co-existing from different log sources a